 ⇒ 85% of KHOC residents are legally disabled.

-(Note: These statistics represent KHOC participants, which tend to include many formerly chronically homeless, and is probably not a representative sample set of all homeless in Kitsap County.
-Studies have shown that many very short-term homeless often do not have any mental, health, or chemical dependency issues, whereas chronically homeless have a higher percentage of these issues.)
+(Note: These statistics represent KHOC participants, and KHOC’s focus is on the chronically homeless, and is not a representative sample set of all homeless in Kitsap County.
+Studies have shown that many short-term homeless often do not have any mental, health, or chemical dependency issues, whereas chronically homeless have a higher percentage of these issues.
+Nationwide studies have estimated that around 25% of homeless are chronic homeless and 75% are one-time (short-term) homeless.
+HUD’s definition of chronic homeless is being homeless for over 1 year or having 4 episodes of homelessness in a 2 year period.)